slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Chains of habit are too light to be felt until they are to heavy to be broken."
 -- Warren Buffett [1930]*

-> *"You'll never change your life until you change something you do daily.
+> *"You’ll never change your life until you change something you do daily.
 The secret to your success is found in your daily routine."
 -- John C. Maxwell [1947]*

 > *"The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it."